sergiodxa/remix-auth/README.md

 ## Overview

-Remix Auth is a complete open-source authentication solution for Remix applications.
+Remix Auth is a complete open-source authentication solution for Remix and React Router applications.

 Heavily inspired by [Passport.js](https://passportjs.org), but completely rewrote it from scratch to work on top of the [Web Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-Remix Auth can be dropped in to any Remix-based application with minimal setup.
+Remix Auth can be dropped in to any Remix or React Router based application with minimal setup.

 As with Passport.js, it uses the strategy pattern to support the different authentication flows.
 Each strategy is published individually as a separate npm package.